 - Members enrolled in the Birth to 3 program

-Phone calls are temporarily allowed for behavioral treatment services when the services delivered through audio only are just as safe and effective as those provided during an in-person visit.
+Phone calls are allowed for behavioral treatment services when the services delivered through audio only are just as safe and effective as those provided during an in-person visit.

-Phone calls or telehealth visits are temporarily allowed for Community Recovery Services when the services delivered through telehealth are just as safe and effective as those provided during an in-person visit.
+Phone calls or telehealth visits are allowed for Community Recovery Services when the services delivered through telehealth are just as safe and effective as those provided during an in-person visit.

-Reimbursement for telehealth services is temporarily allowed if the service is covered and is included on the Individualized Education Program (IEP).
+Reimbursement for telehealth services is allowed if the service is covered and is included on the Individualized Education Program (IEP).

 Yes, group treatment services are temporarily allowed when the services delivered through telehealth are just as safe and effective as those provided during an in-person visit.
 Providers must be sure privacy requirements of the participants are met.